Counterfeit and Fake Wines

 VHS (Very High Shoulder)

 MS (Mid Shoulder)

 LS (Low Shoulder)

-Level from Cork bottom to wine level
+Level from the cork's bottom to wine level

-depending of vintage and wine type
+depending on the vintage and wine type

 (3cm, 4cm, 5cm, 6cm, etc,..)